arimaryoki/teched2025-XP266/exercises/ex6/README.md

 9. Navigate back to the Feature and **approve the Feature for Production** by clicking "Approve for Production".

     <br>![alt text](../ex6/images/approve_for_prod.png)
-10. In status "Approved for Production" you can **trigger the deployment to production by clicking "Deploy"** in the Transports section.
+10. In status "Ready for Production" you can **trigger the deployment to production by clicking "Deploy"** in the Transports section.
 Confirm the dialog for the deployment to target tenant PRD.

     <br>![alt text](../ex6/images/deploy_to_prod.png)
 11. Refresh the section to retrieve the import results.

     <br>![alt text](../ex6/images/deployed_in_PRD.png)

+This concludes your deployment to production.
+Awesome!

 ## Exercise 6.2 - Find and access the deployed applications

 1. Before confirming the Feature deployment to production you can check your deployed applications in the production environment.
-In your BTP subaccount named with XP266_PROD0XX in the SAP BTP cockpit, go to Cloud Foundry Environment and select the **dev** space.
+In your BTP subaccount named with XP266_PROD0XX in the SAP BTP cockpit, **go to Cloud Foundry Environment and select the dev space**.

     <br>![alt text](../ex6/images/dev_space.png)
 2. In the application list click on **bookshop-srv**.